A new star in Chicago, a new era for RSL: What's on tap for MLS Week 5

 Both Minnesota and Real Salt Lake have endured turbulent starts to the 2017 season, and both will be looking to right the ship on Saturday.

-Salt Lake will be kicking off the Mike Petke era, with the former Red Bulls head man taking over as RSL head coach on Wednesday after the club dismissed former manager Jeff Cassar last week.
-It’ll be interesting to see whether or not he makes any major lineup changes as RSL look to spark an attack that’s scored just one goal in four games.
+Although Mike Petke will officially make his debut on April 8 against Vancouver, Real Salt Lake players will be out to impress their new head coach, who took over the reigns on Wednesday after the club dismissed former manager Jeff Cassar last week.
+It’ll be interesting to see whether or not there are any major lineup changes as RSL look to spark an attack that’s scored just one goal in four games.

 Minnesota, meanwhile, will be looking to shore up a defense that’s been setting records for futility to start the season.
 The Loons have given up 18 goals in their first four MLS games, including six in their lone home match, a blowout loss to Atlanta back in Week 2.
-They’ll be boosted this week by the return of Francisco Calvo, Kevin Molino, Rasmus Schuller and Johan Venegas from international duty and Justin Davis from suspension – we’ll see if they can lead Minnesota to their first MLS win.
+They made a move to strengthen the back on Friday, when they acquired former Colorado Rapids Sam Cronin and Marc Burch.
+Those two aren't likely to feature on Saturday, but Minnesota should get a boost from the return of Francisco Calvo, Kevin Molino, Rasmus Schuller and Johan Venegas from international duty and Justin Davis from suspension – we’ll see if they can lead the Loons to their first MLS win.

 Houston Dynamo vs. New York Red Bulls